sapporo-wes/tataki/README.md

 # Tataki

-Tataki is a command-line tool designed primarily for detecting file formats in the bio-science field.
+Tataki is a command-line tool designed primarily for detecting file formats in the bioinformatics field.
 The tool comes with the following features:

-- Supports various **file formats mainly used in bio-science**
+- Supports various **file formats mainly used in bioinformatics**
+  - Bioinformatics file formats
     - bam
     - bcf
     - bed
     - cram
     - fasta
     - fastq
     - gff3
     - gtf
     - sam
     - vcf
+  - Compression formats
+    - gzip
+    - bzip2
   - will be added in the future
 - Allows for the invocation of a [**CWL document**](https://www.commonwl.org/) and enables users to define their own complex criteria for detection.
-- Can target both local files and remote URLs
+- Can target local files, remote URLs and standard input
 - Compatible with [EDAM ontology](https://edamontology.org/page)

 ## Installation